 Instead, our society has Robot Law.
 Robot law covers a whole variety of issues regarding robots including robotics, AI, driverless cars and drones.
 It also impacts on many human rights including dignity and privacy.

 Robot law is an exciting and rapidly developing area of law that will have a major impact on our world.
 And while Asimov’s laws of robotics are fictional, they are still used to guide thinking about robots in both science-fiction and the real world.
-In fact, the recent EU report on the civil law rules of robotics in Europe includes reference to the three laws of robotics.
+In fact, the recent EU report on the civil law rules of robotics in Europe includes reference to the four laws of robotics.
 It says that robot law must be built on the principles of the three laws of robotics, until robots are advanced enough to be programmed to obey them themselves.

 We are excited to see how robot law continues to develop, and we take our virtual hats off to Mr Asimov for creating – without knowing it – the foundation for robot law to build on.